javierclb/tutorials/vscode.md

 3. *Optional:* Install [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) to export markdown
 3. *Optional:* It is convenient to globally change the word wrap, so choose `Ctrl+,` and then set `"editor.wordWrap": "on"`
 4. *Optional:* It is convenient to make VSCode reload files automatically when loaded externally.
 To do this, so choose `Ctrl+,` and then set `"files.useExperimentalFileWatcher": true`
+5. *Optional:* Never use CRLF to end lines.
+Choose the settings to Files.eol as LF or `"files.eol": "\n"`
 5. *Optional*: Install the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Github Integration